Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Bimodal SegNet

-In this section, the proposed Bimodal SegNet architecture for robust instance segmentation in robotic grasping applications is presented in details.
-Firstly, the conversion of asynchronous events into event frames is explained.
-Then, the concatenated skip connections between encoders and decoders are discussed.
-Next, the atrous convolution, which is the core element of the Spatial Pyramid Pooling is explained.
-Finally, the overall network architecture for the Bimodal SegNet is shown.
+In this section, the proposed Bimodal SegNet architecture for robust instance segmentation in robotic grasping applications is presented in detail.
+The first section \ref{subsubsection : Event Synchronisation} explains the process of asynchronous event denoising and subsequent conversion into event frames.
+Next section \ref{subsubsection : Integrated Multi-sensory Encoder} describes the Integrated Multisensory Encoder to handle Bimodal signals.
+Subsequently, Cross-Domain Contextual Attention, which facilitates the fusion of event and RGB features is discussed in section \ref{subsubsection : Cross-Domain Contexual Attention}.
+Further, the atrous Pyramidal Feature Amplification module is explained in section \ref{subsubsection : Atrous Pyramidal Feature Amplification}.
+Then, the concatenated skip connections between encoders and decoders are discussed in section \ref{subsubsection : Decoder}.
+Finally, the overall network architecture for the Bimodal SegNet is presented in section \ref{subsubsection : Proposed Network Architecture}.